Mountains Of Travel Photos

 by Stan Armington.
 A classic trekking book detailing with good maps and route descriptions all of the favourite Nepalese treks, including Gokyo and Everest, Annapurna, Kangchenjunga, Manaslu, and Mustang.

-Annapurna South from moraine above Annapurna Base Camp - Trekking And Climbing in Nepal trekking guidebook cover
+Annapurna South from moraine above Annapurna Base Camp - Trekking And Climbing in Nepal book cover

 Manaslu from Sama Gompa - Trekking And Climbing in Nepal trekking guidebook